aws-samples/getting-started-with-amazon-redshift-data-api/quick-start/python/README.md

 * For this tutorial, we’ll be setting the Lambda Handler as `lambda_function.lambda_handler`
 * IAM Role attached to your Redshift cluster having access to S3
 * IAM Role attached to your Lambda function having access to `AmazonRedshiftDataFullAccess` role
+* For Redshift Serverless latest version of python boto3 library is needed, refer to [this](https://aws.amazon.com/premiumsupport/knowledge-center/lambda-python-runtime-errors/)  article to create a Lambda layer that uses the latest Boto 3 version.

 ## Walk-through

 The AWS Lambda event handler JSON object should be this structure.
 Replace the values for placeholder according to your redshift cluster and IAM Role configuration.
+### Redshift provisioned
 ```json
 {
      "redshift_cluster_id": "<your redshift cluster identifier>",